dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 }
 ```

+The `Draw` method has `ICanvas` and `RectangleF` arguments.
+The `ICanvas` argument is the drawing canvas on which you can draw graphical objects.
+The `RectangleF` argument is a `struct` that contains data about the size and location of the drawing canvas.
+For information about drawing on an `ICanvas`, see [.NET MAUI Graphics: Draw objects](~/user-interface/graphics/draw.md).

-The `IDrawable` object can then be consumed by the `GraphicsView` by declaring it as a resource, and consuming it using its key:
+The `IDrawable` object can be consumed by the `GraphicsView` by declaring it as a resource, and consuming it using its key:

 ```xaml
 <ContentPage xmlns=http://schemas.microsoft.com/dotnet/2021/maui